jrs-innovation-center/tcvsn-pwa/docs/api-docs.md

 ## SEARCH /resources

-Searches a specific resource name.
+Returns a listing of resources by filtering on the resource `name` property.

 ** Sample Request **